ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

 - [Internal GitLab.com feature flag state change issues](https://gitlab.com/gitlab-com/gl-infra/feature-flag-log/-/issues):
   For each change of a feature flag state on GitLab.com, an issue is created in this project.
-  Note: The issues don't include the scope when it's a scope feature group, e.g. `gitlab_team_members`.
 - [Internal GitLab.com feature flag state change logs](https://nonprod-log.gitlab.net):
   Filter logs with `source: feature` and `env: gprd` to see feature flag state change logs.